WillyCat/tinyHttp/README.md

 # tinyHttp

-tinyHttp is a simple PHP library to handle http requests
+tinyHttp is a simple PHP library to run a http client whenever possible, interface mimics pear http_request2 this class is mainly a wrapper around file_get_contents() so it will behave just as file_get_contents does

 ## Installation